thelastoutpostworkshop/FastDisplayPrototyping/README.md

 | fillTriangle<br>(x1,y1,x2,y2,x3,y3,color)<br>![GFX]![ESPI]  | **gf**10,10,20,20,30,10 | Draw a filled triangle using 3 points `x1,y1,x2,y2,x3,y3` (vertices) using the current color|

 ### Using Fonts
+The library utilizes the currently defined font in the code.
+Support for handling multiple preloaded fonts is planned for the upcoming release of the library.

 ### Using the Serial Commands in Code